Ivan-Klabucar/Fundamentals-of-Signal-Processing/Readme.md

-# Fundamentals of Signal Processing
+# Fundamentals of Signal Processing – ID 223374

+### University of Zagreb – Faculty of Electrical Engineering and Computing

 Laboratory exercise solutions for:
 - Lab 1: Sampling and Spectral Analysis